 Last weekend Cleveland was the center of the basketball world as the NBA converged on the shores of Lake Erie for NBA All-Star 2022.
-Not only was it a truly special event due to the league celebrating its 75th "diamond" anniversary but, there were plenty of memorable moments that happened on the court as well.
-Fans got to witness the first-ever HBCU Classic and G League Next Gem game, both of which will be staples of All-Star Weekend for years to come.
-They also got to see a newly-formatted Rising Stars Game and Skills competition as well as a ceremony honoring the 75 greatest players in NBA history – including a certain kid from Akron.
+Not only was it a truly special event due to the league celebrating its 75th “diamond” anniversary but plenty of memorable moments happened on the court as well.
+Fans witnessed the first-ever HBCU Classic and G League Next Gem game, which will be staples of All-Star Weekend for years to come.
+They also got to see a newly-formatted Rising Stars Game and Skills competition and a ceremony honoring the 75 greatest players in NBA history – including a certain kid from Akron.

-There was so much that happened in just three days' time but the overall impact Cleveland will feel from All-Star Weekend will last for years to come.
-Sure, there's the projected $100 million in revenue that's expected to hit the city according to Mayor Justin Bibb as well as NBA Commissioner Adam Silver.
-A lot of that money will go to support current infrastructure as well as inner-city neighborhoods throughout Cleveland and that, of course, will leave a lasting impact.
-But, it isn't the only way the NBA, the Cavaliers and its players and so many others want to impact the greater Cleveland community – the projected revenue is only the tip of the iceberg.
+There was so much that happened in just three days, but Cleveland’s overall impact from All-Star Weekend will last for years.
+Sure, the projected $100 million in revenue is expected to hit the city according to Mayor Justin Bibb and NBA Commissioner Adam Silver.
+A lot of that money will go to support current infrastructure as well as inner-city neighborhoods throughout Cleveland, which will leave a lasting impact.
+But, it isn’t the only way the NBA, the Cavaliers and its players and so many others want to impact the greater Cleveland community – the projected revenue is only the tip of the iceberg.

 “It’s part of our mission as the league,” said Todd Jacobsen, NBA Senior Vice President of Social Responsibility.
 “Since we started planning, the social and economic impact was critical and has become even more so coming out of a pandemic.
 So, the efforts of All-Star collectively will generate more than $100 million in economic impact and that’s exciting. … We’re incredibly excited to support the community at large.”

-While Sunday's game resulted in the most money being donated to local charities, it wasn't the only time it occurred.
+While Sunday’s game resulted in the most money being donated to local charities, it wasn’t the only time it occurred.
 Cleveland Cavaliers All-Star point guard Darius Garland partnered with Pepsi and surprised students at Saint Martin de Porres High School through the Pepsi Stronger Together initiative.
-Garland, along with Derek Lewis, President, PepsiCo Multicultural Business and Equity Development and Fat Joe will be presenting the school’s drumline with all new uniforms and instruments, and $20,000 worth of scholarships for its seniors.
-It was also announced that they would be paying to send the school's drumline to the HBCU Battle of the Bands in Houston as well.
+Garland, along with Derek Lewis, President of PepsiCo Multicultural Business and Equity Development and Fat Joe will be presenting the school’s drumline with all new uniforms and instruments and $20,000 worth of scholarships for its seniors.
+It was also announced that they would pay to send the school’s drumline to the Houston HBCU Battle of the Bands.

 When asked by Right Down Euclid what compelled Garland to support the students at Saint Martin de Porres, he lit up.
 He shared that he’s been in Cleveland for three years now and wanted to give back to a community that’s given so much love to him and to see the student’s reaction to it all made it worthwhile for him.